-Efficient Optimization of In-Package Decoupling Capacitors for I/O Power Integrity
+Efficient In-Package Decoupling Capacitor Optimization for I/O Power Integrity

-Jun Chen and Lei He Electrical Engineering Department, University of California, Los Angeles
+Jun Chen and Lei He

 Abstract-With high integration density of today's electronic system and reduced noise margins, maintaining high power integrity becomes more challenging for high performance design.
 Inserting decoupling capacitors is one important and effective solution to improve the power integrity.
 The existing decoupling capacitor optimization approaches meet constraints on input impedance.
-In this paper, we show that impedance metric leads to large overdesign and then develop a noise driven optimization algorithm for decoupling capacitors in packages for power integrity.
-We uses the simulated annealing algorithm to minimize the total cost of decoupling capacitors under the constraints of a worst case noise bound.
-The key enabler for efficient optimization is an incremental worst-case noise computation based on FFT over incremental impedance matrix evaluation.
-Compared to the existing impedance based approaches, our algorithm reduces the decoupling capacitor cost by $3 \times$ and is also more than $10 \times$ faster even with explicit noise computation.
+In this paper, we show that impedance metric leads to large overdesign and then develop a noise-driven optimization algorithm for decoupling capacitors in packages for power integrity.
+We use the simulated annealing algorithm to minimize the total cost of decoupling capacitors under the constraints of a worst case noise bound.
+The key enabler for efficient optimization is an incremental worst case noise computation based on fast Fourier transform over incremental impedance matrix evaluation.
+Compared to the existing impedance-based approaches, our algorithm reduces the decoupling capacitor cost by $3\times$ and is also more than $10\times$ faster even with explicit noise computation.